CohanR/Phosphenogram/README.md

 This repository contains materials for the Phosphenogram phosphene documentation and quantification tool.
 The browser-based version is designed for static web deployment and local PNG/CSV export.

-Additional scripts, example data, screenshots, and documentation may be added in later updates.
+Additional scripts, example data, screenshots, and documentation will be added in later updates.

 ---